-In this section of the report, we have discussed the fact that employees' experiences of aging can vary, depending on the specific dimension of age that is particularly relevant to them.
+This section of the report discusses the fact that employees' experiences of aging can vary, depending on the specific dimension of age that is particularly relevant to them.
 As suggested by the sample age profile in Figure 2.4, an employee who is "old" in terms of chronological age could still be "mid-career" in terms of career stage and might still have child care responsibilities.